I observed a

 Example comment for Proofreading & Editing service:

-“Since you indicated that personal pronouns can be used in your thesis, consider using the active voice here.
+“Since you indicated that you’re allowed to use first-person pronouns, consider using the active voice here.
 This is a simple way to make your writing clearer and more compelling.
-You can read more about the active voice here: https://www.scribbr.com/academic-writing/prefer-active-passive-sentence-constructions/.”
+Read more about the active voice: https://www.scribbr.com/academic-writing/passive-voice/.”

 Example comment for Clarity Check:

 “The extent to which this is an obvious consequence of the information you’ve provided is not entirely clear.
-Please make this relationship more apparent.
+Try to make this relationship more apparent.
 Reviewing your linking word choices may help you here.”

 Example comment for Proofreading & Editing service: